Recommended Tipping Guidelines and More

 For safety purposes KINAPA regulations indicate the numbers of guide/s per client, while the number of porters to support a climb is dependent on the amount of the weight.

 Side note: Clients wanting to climb Kilimanjaro with a guide only, are required to carry all of their own gear and food items

 Who are the Kilimanjaro mountain crew and why are there so many?

 The Kilimanjaro mountain crew consists of specially trained guides, cooks and porters without whom reaching the summit of Kilimanjaro for many climbers would not be possible.

-The amount of porters on any climb depends on the amenities the climbers ask for (i.e. private toilet tent, personal oxygen etc.)
+The amount of porters on any given climb depends on the amenities the climbers ask for (i.e. private toilet tent, personal oxygen etc.)

-Our minimum mountain crew for 2 climbers consists of:
+While the crew ratio may change based on the group size, our minimum mountain crew for 2 climbers consists of:

 2 guides (senior guide and assistant guide)